 10.38.9.4.3 Multiple RSF transmissions in a slot without NB assist

 The operation of multiple RSF transmissions in a slot without NB assist is presented in Figure 41.
 Control phase is conducted in the UWB channel by transmitting a Data frame that carries the Scheduling IE, (10.31.9.10).
-In the ranging phase, one (SYNC + SFD) only packet is transmitted to trigger multiple RSF transmissions.
+In the ranging phase, one (SYNC + SFD) only packet is transmitted to trigger multiple RSF transmissions as in 10.38.9.4.4.
 In the measurement report phase the ranging reports are sent in the UWB channel from the responders to the initiator.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: